Yuengling Calories

 Yuengling Light Lager is a variation of the classic traditional lager with fewer calories and lower carbs.
 Each 12oz serving of Yuengling Light Lager, with 4.0% ABV, contains 99 calories and 3.2g of carbs, far lower than the full-strength flagship beer.

-On the one hand, Yuengling is still brewed with natural ingredients and the pristine waters of rural Pennsylvania.
-From that perspective, it’s probably a healthier beer than some macro brewed lagers containing high-fructose corn syrup and preservatives.
-However, whether something is “healthy” depends on your health goals.
+Yuengling is brewed with natural ingredients and the pristine waters of rural Pennsylvania.
+This could make it a healthier option compared to some macro-brewed lagers that contain high-fructose corn syrup and preservatives.
+However, defining a beverage as “healthy” often depends on individual health goals.

-Yuengling Traditional is a full-strength lager, so it’s high in carbs and calories.
-As a result, anyone looking to cut down on either for health reasons might be better off considering an alternative beverage.
-Yuengling is probably healthier than many sugary soft drinks, but it’s not going to fit as easily into the keto diet as a glass of water or unsweetened black coffee.
+Yuengling Traditional is a full-strength lager, meaning it’s high in carbs and calories.
+If you’re aiming to reduce your intake of either, you might want to consider an alternative beverage.
+While Yuengling may be a healthier choice than many sugary soft drinks, it won’t align with strict dietary regimens like the keto diet as well as, say, a glass of water or unsweetened black coffee would.

 READ NEXT